Rsbuild Instance

 }>;

-Get the config content in string format:
+Get the content of configs in string format:

 const { rsbuildConfig, bundlerConfigs } = await rsbuild.inspectConfig();